Vice President Kamala Harris leads list of contenders for spots on the Democratic ticket

 Unlike Sen. Kyrsten Sinema, who was elected as a Democrat two years before Kelly but later left the party to become an independent, Kelly has managed to retain the support of the party’s grassroots base without alienating independent voters. —By Jonathan J. Cooper

-Weber reported from Los Angeles, California; O'Connor from Springfield, Illinois; Cappelletti from Lansing, Michigan; Levy from Harrisburg, Pennsylvania; Schreiner from Frankfort, Kentucky; Robertson from Raleigh, North Carolina; and Cooper from Phoenix, Arizona.
+Weber reported from Los Angeles, California; O'Connor from Springfield, Illinois; Cappelletti from Lansing, Michigan; Levy from Harrisburg, Pennsylvania; Schreiner from Frankfort, Kentucky; Robertson from Raleigh, North Carolina; and Cooper from Phoenix.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.